MohammadSalam-sec/mohammadsalam-sec.github.io/_posts/2026-07-22-ad-domain-compromise-pass-the-hash.md

 ## Troubleshooting

-- **BloodHound collection failed** — LDAP signing was enforced, blocking unsigned collection.
+- **BloodHound collection failed.** LDAP signing was enforced, blocking unsigned collection.
-- **`smbclient` share access failed** with just the hash — it expects a password, not an NT hash; needed a hash-aware tool instead.
+- **`smbclient` share access failed** with just the hash.
+It expects a password, not an NT hash, so I needed a hash-aware tool instead.

 ## Security Impact